Counselling & Supervision in Plymouth

 As well as working with individuals and couples, I have extensive experience of establishing counselling services in schools offering therapy & wellbeing groups to children & teens.
 This experience enables me to offer effective support to counsellors who are also working in educational settings.

-Whilst I work as an integrative counsellor, I am happy to provide supervision to counsellors offering alternative modalities to their clients.
 If you'd like to find out more about the supervision I offer, please get in touch for an informal discussion of how we could work together..

 Psychotherapy for Depression and Anxiety.